How to Make a Pie Crust from Scratch

 Depending on my filling and to avoid a soggy bottom, I put a baking sheet on the bottom rack of the oven.
 The pie enters the oven, place directly on the baking sheet at 475℉ for 15-20 minutes.
 This gives the chilled dough a shock of heat and helps to set the crust.
 Next, the temp is knocked back to 375℉ for about 40 minutes more.

-About half way through the baking time, I check the pie to see if the crimp in the crust is browning too fast.
-If it’s almost the color I’m looking for but still only half way cooked, I know that I have to put aluminum around the top (in a halo, shinny side out) or I’ll have a burnt crust before the pie is actually finished cooking.
+About halfway through the baking time, I check the pie to see if the crimp in the crust is browning too fast.
+If it’s almost the color I’m looking for but still only halfway cooked, I know that I have to put aluminum around the top (in a halo, shinny side out) or I’ll have a burnt crust before the pie is actually finished cooking.

 You will know that your pie is done soon after the aroma hits your nose.
 Look for steam and bubbles coming up through the vents and your pie will be done.
-Finally, allow the pie to cool until the contents are set, usually at least 15 minutes to a half hour.
+Finally, allow the pie to cool until the contents are set, usually at least 15 minutes to a half-hour.

 Homemade pie is a part of my heritage and like other foods that have been an integral part of my life, I’m often reminded of the people in my life that I associate with pie.
 My good friend Liz, who I grew up with, is a perfect example of this.
-It’s with her immortal words that I dedicate our lifelong friendship with, through this post.
-“If I don’t get a piece of pie, I am afraid I’ll simply DIE.”
-Thank goodness, we have enough pie ideas right here on Platter Talk to keep Liz around for a long, long time.

 Homemade Pie Crust